The Day of Your Procedure

 - Patients who are minors (under age 18) must be accompanied by a parent or legal guardian who is required to stay in the building at all times while their child is under our care.

 It is our policy that parents/family members cannot accompany patients into the procedure or operating room areas.
 Separation anxiety is common in small children at this time.
 Our staff has been educated on age-specific concerns and behaviors and will help transition your child through the pre-operative period.

 Waiting Room Accommodations

-Madison Surgery Center offers patient’s friends and family complementary coffee, tea and hot cocoa.
-There is also access to public WI-FI within the building and Madison Surgery Center staff is always willing to assist visitors with all of their needs while they are with us.
+Madison Surgery Center offers patients' friends and family complimentary coffee and water.
+There is also access to public Wi-Fi within the building and Madison Surgery Center staff is always willing to assist visitors with all of their needs while they are with us.
 Please feel free to approach any staff member if you need assistance during your stay and share suggestions for our improvement.